 A: The best time to water is in the early morning, concluding the cycle as the sun rises (between 7-7:30 am), or in the late evening when winds and evaporation rates are at their lowest (starting at 9 pm).
 Watering between 10 am and 7 pm is simply wasteful, as evaporation reaches its peak during these hours, preventing the water from penetrating the soil effectively.
 Keep in mind that irrigation systems can differ in the number of zones they have, ranging from 2 to 20+.
 Consequently, the start time may vary depending on the number of zones and the duration of each zone.
 The crucial point is to ensure that the last portion of water reaches the lawn no later than 7:30 am or as the sun rises.

-A. The first step is to determine what type of soil you have.
-If it is a mucky base that retains water for a lengthy amount of time, you will not need to water as often.
-If it is a dry, sandy base, watering times may need to be increased.
-Runoff is another factor.
-If there are areas that slope down, water retention may be slowed down resulting in an increase of watering time.
+A: The first step is to determine the type of soil you have.
+If it has a mucky base that retains water for an extended period, you won't need to water as frequently.
+On the other hand, if it has a dry, sandy base, you may need to increase the watering duration.
+Another factor to consider is runoff.
+If there are sloping areas, water retention may be slower, necessitating an increase in watering time.

-Pay attention to the grass, if the blades are folding inward, this is a sign of drought and an increase in minutes may be needed.
-Lawns only need about 3/4″ of water per each watering cycle or equivalent to a small tuna fish can.
-Simply place the cans or measuring cups outside throughout the lawn and turn the system on for twenty minutes.
-If the cans or measuring cups are full, then twenty minutes is enough time.
-However if the can or cups are not quite full, the time per zone needs to be adjusted accordingly.
+Pay close attention to your grass.
+If the blades are folding inward, it's a sign of drought, and you may need to increase the watering duration.
+Keep in mind that lawns typically require only about 3/4" of water per watering cycle, equivalent to a small tuna fish can.
+Simply place cans or measuring cups throughout the lawn and run the system for twenty minutes.
+If the cans or cups are filled, twenty minutes should be sufficient.
+However, if they aren't quite full, you'll need to adjust the watering time for each zone accordingly.